jagodevreede/Quarkus-MicroProfile-Fundamentals/README.md

 See https://quarkus.io/guides/micrometer
 - Add a timer to all the database calls in the inventory service
 - Ensure that a histogram for the 90 end 95 percentiles are exposed

+### Bonus Metrics
+- Setup a docker image of https://hub.docker.com/r/prom/prometheus that runs prometheus and scraps your endpoint.
+Also see https://prometheus.io/docs/prometheus/latest/getting_started/#downloading-and-running-prometheus
+- Try and get a graph from the timer metrics

 ## Configuration
 See https://quarkus.io/guides/config